Careful, A Compound Word

 A boy agreed with the girl.
 “Suns are like stars.
 They can explode.”

 “Black holes suck everything up,” said a popular boy, creating a great whooshing noise with puckered lips as he pretended to suck in the world.
 Everyone laughed.

 “What about us?
 Is there anything fragile about people?”

 “Teeth.”
 “Hair.”
 “Eyeballs.”
 (Laughter).
 “Fingernails.”
 “Skin.”
 “Babies.”
 “Bones.”

 “Yeah, I broke my arm, see?”
 A boy showed off his cast.

 A girl sucked in her breath.
 “Your heart.”

-Several boys grabbed their chests and pretended to fall forward or backward.
+Several boys grabbed their chests and pretended to fall forward.

 “You’re right.
 Any one of us could have a heart attack.
 But I think she’s talking about something else.
 What do you think she means?”